 NZASA recognises that practitioner needs vary from one person to another.
 It therefore offers two membership types.:

-All applicants must fill in the Application form.
+All applicants must fill in the relevant Application form (refer membership pages).
 Fees are detailed on the above membership option pages and in the application form.

 NZASA’s registration process includes a one-off Clinic Inspection and Professional Visit that is designed to assist the applicant meet NZASA’s professional practicing requirements.
 For example, the check list includes the use of single-use sterile disposable needles, adequate light, heating and ventilation, audio and visual privacy, fees and qualifications on display and evidence of record keeping.
 The visit includes a review of history taking and evidence of an ability to write history forms up in English.

 The Clinic Inspection and Professional Visit includes a questionnaire on NZASA’s Standards of Acupuncture Practice, Code of Ethics and Codes of Safe Practice for Acupuncturists which all applicants must complete and submit at the time of the visit.

 Applicants with an overseas qualification are required to go through special application procedures as described on the Registered Membership page.

 Acupuncture brochures, history and follow-up forms, consent forms and other help are all available to NZASA members at minimal or no cost.
 These resources are available through the Members section or by contacting the Registrar.